bestie/festoon/README.md

 * Delegation of `#inspect` causing the SimpleDelegator to masquerade as the object it decorates.
-* Comparision of decorated objects only works for coersable primitives.
+* Comparison of decorated objects only works for coercible primitives.
 * Fluid interfaces, where the decorated object returns self, are not supported and cause your composed objects to unravel.
 * Difficulty in debugging with multple layers of decoration

 ## Examples

 ### Equality